- Sarah Bull

 Perhaps you’re getting a good deal on a house but find the plumbing needs upgrading.
 Contact one or two insured and licensed local plumbers for estimates and see if the cost of the upgrade will still give you a good return on your investment.

 Now maybe you want to take that love of boating and open your own mobile boat repair business.
-You can operate that business from your home since you will be going to your customer rather than them visiting you, but you’ll still want to be close to your clients, which means being close to the water.
+According to these Los Angeles property managers, you can operate that business from your home since you will be going to your customer rather than them visiting you, but you’ll still want to be close to your clients, which means being close to the water.
 Since those rentals tend to be higher than those more inland, make a detailed business plan to weigh the costs and benefits.
 You can lower your personal asset risk by making that business a Maryland LLC rather than a sole proprietorship and can also reduce your tax burden that way.